-A program that is licensed through DHHS, Office of Licensing, as a social detoxification facility, meets the ASAM Criteria guidelines for level 3.2-WM, and includes the following staff under the clinical management of a licensed mental health therapist identified in Chapter 1-5, A. 1:
+A program that is licensed through the Utah Office of Licensing as a Social Detoxification facility, meets the ASAM Criteria guidelines for level 3.2-WM, and include the following staff under the clinical management of a licensed mental health therapist identified in Chapter 1-5, A. 1:

-- 1. staff trained to monitor intoxication and withdrawal signs and symptoms, and - 2. medical and nursing personnel.
+1. staff trained to monitor intoxication and withdrawal signs and symptoms, and

+2. medical and nursing personnel.

-- 1. Effective July 1, 2021, for Medicaid members enrolled in PMHPs, UMIC Plans, or HOME, social detoxification is covered under these plans.
+- 1. Prior to April 1, 2021, this service was limited to Volunteers of America.
+Effective April 1, 2021, clinically managed residential withdrawal management (social detoxification) may be provided by all Medicaid-enrolled social detoxification providers.
+For dates of service between April 1, 2021 and June 30, 2021, providers will report services directly to Medicaid FFS. - 2.
+Effective July 1, 2021, for Medicaid members enrolled in PMHPs, UMIC Plans, or HOME, social detoxification is covered under these plans.
 See Chapter 1-3, 'Medicaid Behavioral Health Service Delivery System' for more information.
-For Medicaid members not enrolled in one of these plans, providers are reimbursed through FFS Medicaid. - PMHPs, UMIC Plans, and HOME may also implement utilization review, including prior authorization of services.
-For information on PMHPs', UMIC Plans', and HOME's PA and utilization review requirements and processes, programs must contact these plans. - 2.
+For Medicaid members not enrolled in one of these plans, providers will continue to report services directly to Medicaid FFS. - PMHPs, UMIC Plans, and HOME may also implement utilization review, including prior authorization of services.
+For information on PMHPs', UMIC Plans', and HOME's PA and utilization review requirements and processes, programs must contact these plans. - 3.
 Programs may only report the per diem bundled service code for dates when at least one service is provided to the Medicaid member, either a rehabilitative service in accordance with Chapter 2-11 or Chapter 2-12 of this manual, or a case management service in accordance with the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness.
 This includes hospital admission and discharge dates; however, per diem reimbursement is not available for any other dates of service while the Medicaid member is an inpatient of a hospital.